lequanghuylc/react-quick-style-components/readme.md

 # Performance Concern

-Take a look at `/native/example` folder
+- Take a look at `/native/example` folder
+- In the speed test, we compared it with normal `View` component, and `styled-components`.
+The test code is really simple, PR is welcome.

 ![Performance test](./performance_test.png "Performance test")